-Guidance on how the community benefit funds associated with RESS projects are to be administered is centred around community decision-making.
+Guidance on how the Community Benefit Funds associated with RESS projects are to be administered is centred around community decision-making.
 Therefore, decisions on what will be funded will rest with the local community in the form of a specially formed committee.
 This means that the community has a direct say in how the project benefits their local area.
 The local communities in this area have a great history in community involvement and that involvement will be key to the success of the fund.
-The guidance on how the fund will be divided includes allocations for: nearby houses; not-for-profit community enterprises aligned with the UN Sustainable Development Goals; administration fees, and initiatives proposed by clubs and societies and other not-for-profit enterprises.
-The Community Benefit Fund is a great opportunity for local communities to play a central role in the transition to a zero-carbon, more sustainable, future.
-They will be instrumental in supporting sustainable initiatives in their locality and ensuring that their area benefits directly from the transformation of our energy system.
+The guidance on how the fund will be divided includes allocations for: nearby houses, not-for-profit community enterprises aligned with the UN SDGs, administration fees, and initiatives proposed by clubs and societies.
+The CBF is a great opportunity for local communities to play a central role in the transition to a zero-carbon, more sustainable, future.